 Thanksgiving—Thursday, November 28, 2013 (Federal Holiday)

-Keeping track of dates and time is important if you want to beat the holiday rush, but equally important is taking advantage of some timesaving shortcuts.
-Here are some tips sure to help.
+Keeping track of dates and time is important if you want to beat the holiday rush, but equally important is taking advantage of some time-saving shortcuts.

 Addressing Made Easy